 In the end, STC was able to fold in a 10 percent dues increase to pay for the report.
 Through member surveys, Bond and his team could see that members responded well to the dues increase and were open to the idea because they were getting information they needed.
 An added bonus?
 Retention rates stayed about the same.
 And STC was able to sell the report to nonmembers for a very low, introductory price.

 “We’ve had some great success,” Bond said.
-“We were able to pass the dues increase, put out an industry report that’s of substantial value, and it’s really set the blueprint for doing a follow-up survey in 2022.”
+“We were able to pass the dues increase, put out an industry report that’s of substantial value, and it’s really set the blueprint for doing a follow-up survey [this year].”

 (Nuthawut Somsuk/iStock/Getty Images Plus)